brantondemoss/brantondemoss.github.io/writing/garden/index.md

 We get to determine the goals and dynamics of these new systems.
 Will the current crop of AI companies really distribute the benefits of these technologies to all humanity?
-Or will the goals of these powerful new systems be set by the existing emergent culture of institutions and mechanisms,[^moloch] and cause a new legibility collapse?
+Or will the goals of these powerful new systems be set by the existing emergent culture of institutions and their mechanisms,[^moloch] and cause a new legibility collapse?
 Someone should fund a lab dedicated to having AI pareto improve agency outside the current systems and incentives.

 There is about to be a step change.
 Which direction should we push it in?